In-house designs : Triumph/Morris TM-1

-History relates that the TM1 did not make it much further than this internal document, and certainly, I have not been able to uncover any styling schemes for the Morris version of the car (the Triumph would be almost pure SD2), let alone clay mockups or prototypes.
+History relates that the TM1 did not make it much further than this internal document and, certainly, I have not been able to uncover any styling schemes for the Morris version of the car (the Triumph would be almost pure SD2), let alone clay mockups or prototypes.
 The decision to axe the car was taken by Mark Snowdon in the closing months of 1975, after he considered that the risk of introducing a technically conventional car in 1978/79 (assuming the project remained on schedule) and having BL fall behind their rivals was not acceptable, when there was already a front wheel drive Maxi/Allegro replacement in development at the hands of Gordon Bashford and Spen King.
-History relates that the decision Snowdon was fundamentally correct, but even the most pessimistic product planners within BL would have believed that the front wheel drive car would take so long to appear.
-That car was known as the ADO99, which became the LC10, which became the LM10, and eventually emerged in March 1983… almost eight years after it was conceived.
+History relates that Snowdon’s decision was fundamentally correct, but even the most pessimistic product planners within BL would never have believed that the front wheel drive car would take so long to appear.
+That car was known as the ADO99, which became the LC10, which became the LM10, and eventually emerged in March 1983 - almost eight years after it was conceived.

-Here are extracts from the model range document, as published internally in September 1975, and if nothing else makes a fascinating insight into the development of new model concepts.
+Here are extracts from the model range document, as published internally in September 1975 - if nothing else they provide a fascinating insight into the development of new model concepts.

 British Leyland now offers two rear wheel drive saloons of much the same size – the Marina and the Triumph Toldeo/Dolomite range.
 Both have serious product deficincies compared to competition and neither sells in significant volume outside of the UK.
 Under the earlier BLMC organization, Rover Triumph and Austin Morris divisions separately identified their requirementsfor replacement models.
 Both proposals were for very similar vehicles, especially in size and package.